Continuing Education Activity

 The approach to evaluate and diagnose pneumonia depends on the clinical status, laboratory parameters, and radiological evaluation.

-- Clinical Evaluation: It includes taking a careful patient history and performing a thorough physical examination to judge the clinical signs and symptoms mentioned above.
+- It includes taking a careful patient history and performing a thorough physical examination to judge the clinical signs and symptoms mentioned above.

 - An arterial blood gas may reveal hypoxia and respiratory acidosis.